ArctosDB/documentation-wiki/_how_to/How-to-Invite-an-Operator.markdown

  * All users should have PUBLIC and COLDFUSION_USER roles
  * DATA_ENTRY is required for anyone who is entering data.
  * As a general rule, students should not have permission to manage COLLECTION, TAXONOMY, AGENTS, or GEOGRAPHY - this should be reserved for Curators or Collection Managers
- * The most restrictive roles are for CODETABLES and GLOBAL ADMIN.
+ * The most restrictive roles are for CODETABLES and GLOBAL ADMIN, limited to very few including the database administrators.